kaifishr/NetLab/README.md

 # NetLab

-A minimal development framework for rapid prototyping in PyTorch.
+> *Quantity breeds quality.*

-NetLab provides boiler plate code for training neural networks and lets you focus on developing neural network architectures.
+Machine learning engineering is highly experimental and iterative in nature. *NetLab* is a minimal development framework for rapid prototyping in PyTorch to make sure ideas can be validated quickly.

-NetLab comes with a series of useful utilities for rapid prototyping and explorative tools.
+*NetLab* provides boiler plate code for training neural networks and lets you focus on more important things. *NetLab* also comes with explorative methods and useful utilities.

 ## Usage